Hallandale: (954) 457-1941 Ft. Myers: (239) 931-6558phone

 One very common way immigration identifies people who are subject to being removed from the United States is when they are returning from a trip abroad.
 If you have been arrested or charged with a crime, it is a very good idea to consult with an immigration attorney before you decide to travel.

 The foregoing article is general in nature and not intended as legal advice.
-If you would like to consult with Attorney Mitchell J. Cohen, please call his immigration law office in Hallandale Beach (954 457-1941) or Fort Myers (239 931-6558) to schedule a consultation about your case.
+If you would like to consult with Attorney Mitchell J. Cohen, please call his immigration law office in Hallandale Beach (954 457-1941) or for Fort Myers residents (239 931-6558) to schedule a consultation about your case.
 Attorney Cohen is a Member of the American Immigration Lawyers Association.

 Attorney Mitchell J. Cohen